-Progressive inhibition of fruit development by carpic dominance in Cucumber.
+Progressive inhibition of fruit development by carpic dominance in cucumber.
 The eldest fruit (left) inhibits the growth of fruit 2, causes arrest of growth on fruit 3 and causes immediate senescence of fruit 4

 Carpic dominance can result in a whole spectrum of effects, ranging from mild growth inhibition to the complete abscission of the ‘dominated’ fruit.
 Carpic dominance prevents plants from over-investing in fruit, which is a sound evolutionary strategy in wild plants.
 However, this phenomenon causes yield losses – both potential and actual – in crop species.
 We aim to understand the molecular mechanisms behind carpic dominance, using a range of approaches.
-Arabidopsis displays very very weak carpic dominance, so one of the main tasks we need to do is to identify a good model species for this process!
+Arabidopsis displays very weak carpic dominance, so one of our main tasks is to identify a good model species for this process!